Definition for portrait - What types of portraits are there?

 • Mastering linear perspective

-• Respect for naturalistic painting of the human form
+• Respect for the naturalistic painting of the human form

 The Northern Renaissance (1420-1520)